 On Friday, Dec.
 15, Torrey Holistics became the first approved “adult use” marijuana dispensary in the state of California.
 They are now legally permitted to sell marijuana to adults 21 years of age and over without the medical recommendation of a physician, as was previously required in California.

-Although Torrey Holistics has been operational since 2015, providing marijuana to patients with a medical recommendation, they have since transitioned to purvey both recreational and medical cannabis products (in separated groups).
+Although Torrey Holistics has been operational since 2015, they have since transitioned to purvey both recreational and medical cannabis products (in separate groups).
 Unsurprisingly, on New Year’s Day, a queue of customers stretched down the block.

 “There were still people when I left the store earlier, so here we are, in the second week, and are still seeing large numbers of customers,” said Ruthie Edelson, marketing director of Torrey Holistics.
 “I definitely think our customer contingency will continue to grow.
 Everyone has seemed happy with everything thus far.
 Perhaps the only negative response I have heard is in regard to taxes.”